Bocanda

 Bocanda is a town in east-central Ivory Coast.
 It is a sub-prefecture of and seat of Bocanda Department in N'Zi Region, Lacs District.
 Bocanda is also a commune.

-The town has a small regional medical center, a mayor's office, an active marketplace, a petrol station, a high school, five primary schools, a Catholic church, several Protestant churches, and a mosque.
-The traditional residents are of the Baoulé tribe; however, there is also a large Dyula population.

 In 2014, the population of the sub-prefecture of Bocanda was 60,183.

 Villages

 The 56 villages of the sub-prefecture of Bocanda and their population in 2014 are:

+Economy

+Though Bocanda cultivated coffee and cocoa, agriculture in the region is currently considered underdeveloped, which has implications for local economic growth.

+Landmarks

+The town has a small regional medical center, a mayor's office, an active marketplace, a petrol station, a high school, five primary schools, a Catholic church, several Protestant churches, and a mosque.

+Demographics

+The traditional residents are of the Baoulé tribe, though there is a large Dyula population.